 This screen reflects the light coming from the projector bulb to the audience and reflects the ambient light in other directions of the room.

 But there is a catch.
 The ambient light should not be coming from the direction of the projector.
-Because then there will be a conflict of the light reflection.
+Because then there will be a conflict in the light reflection.

 The audience can see the shadow of that light that is coming in the direction of the projector.